atsign-foundation/docs.atsign.com/content/docs/start/iot/index.md

 As said on our website [atsign.com](https://atsign.com/iot-internet-of-things/#overview), the atPlatform strips things down to the protocol level, creating both zero trust and zero configuration environments–completely without passwords–eliminating all attack surfaces created by over-complexity, and simplifying the administration of devices in the process.

-## atPlatform

-The atPlatform is a free, open-source, platform with the capabilities to add end-to-end security to your IoT devices.
-Check out our [Tools and Demos](https://atsign.com/iot-internet-of-things/#tools) page to see how we are adding end-to-end security to our IoT devices.

-In most demos, a raspberry-pi is used to act as the IoT device.
-The R-PI runs the atPlatform via Dart where the atSign associated with the IoT device sends the data end-to-end encrypted to another atSign which is running a Flutter app.

 IoT Network Architecture

 {{< image type="page" src="atIoT-Network-Architecture-1.png.webp" >}}